simonemberton/Introduction_to_Creative_Coding/session_02.md

 ### Task 3 - Draw fluidly

 In the lecture we talked about 'easing'.
-This technique can be used to make our dawn object lag behind the location of the mouse and makes for a more fluid drawing style.
+This technique can be used to make our drawn object lag behind the location of the mouse and makes for a more fluid drawing style.

 Try this code: